hatfieldlibrary/iarchive-harvester/README.md

         "key": ""
     }

-Worldcat records are not harvested if the file is missing, or the key is an empty string.
+If the file is missing, or the key is an empty string, the harvester does not query the WorldCat Search API.

-Writes output to subdirectories.
+The harvester writes output to subdirectories.
 Each directory contains a PDF, a full-text file, and separate files for Internet Archive and Worldcat metadata.

-Output also includes an audit file and optional tab-delimited logging output (default).
+Output includes an audit file with JSON entries (deault) and optional tab-delimited log output.

 ## Input File

-Required fields are title, Internet Archive ID, and OCLC number.
+Required fields are in the tab-delimited input file are title, Internet Archive ID, and OCLC number.

-The Internet Archive title is usually incomplete so this program logs the title provided in the tab-delimited input.
-If the title is unavailable, modify the program to log the Internet Archive title instead.
+The Internet Archive title is usually incomplete.
+This program logs the title provided in the tab-delimited input.
+If the title is unavailable then modify the program to log the Internet Archive title instead.

-The program retrieves complete metadata via the WorldCat search API.
+The program can retrieve marcxml metadata via the WorldCat search API.
 This is optional.
-To harvest WorldCat metadata, provide a WorldCat Search API key as described earlier, and include the OCLC number in your input.
+To harvest WorldCat metadata, provide the OCLC number in your input file and configure a WorldCat Search API key as described earlier.